Russian

 All students who enroll in Russian classes (including those on the waiting list) are expected to attend class the first day when material essential for successful completion of the course will be presented.
 Students who do not attend the first class session may be replaced by those who do attend.

 RUS 201.
 Second Year Russian - First Term.
-5 Credits.
+5 credits.

 Continues the work of first year Russian, reviewing, expanding, and perfecting pronunciation, structure, and vocabulary for the purpose of active communication.
 Includes practice in reading and writing.
 Recommended: Completion of first year Russian at college level.
 Audit available.
+This course fulfills the following GE requirements: Arts and Letters/AL

 RUS 202.
 Second Year Russian - Second Term.
 5 Credits.

 Continuation of RUS 201.
 Continues to expand structure and vocabulary for the purpose of active communication in Russian.
 Includes practice in reading and writing.
 Recommended: Completion of RUS 201.
 Audit available.
+This course fulfills the following GE requirements: Arts and Letters/AL

 RUS 203.
 Second Year Russian - Third Term.
 5 Credits.

 Continuation of RUS 202.
 Continues to expand structure and vocabulary for the purpose of active communication in Russian.
 Includes practice in reading and writing.
 Recommended: Completion of RUS 202.
 Audit available.
+This course fulfills the following GE requirements: Arts and Letters/AL